NixOS/nixpkgs/pkgs/test/nixpkgs-check-by-name/README.md

 ## API

-This API may be changed over time if the CI making use of it is adjusted to deal with the change appropriately.
+This API may be changed over time if the CI making use of it is adjusted to deal with the change appropriately, see [Hydra builds](#hydra-builds).

 - Command line: `nixpkgs-check-by-name <NIXPKGS>`
 - Arguments: